mozilla/nunjucks/docs/templating.md

 ### lower

-Convert string to all lower case
+Convert string to all lower case:

 **Input**